 2. Salaried Customers

-Corporate employees imply Salaried Employees, meaning they get a fixed amount of money at regular interval of time.
+Corporate employees imply Salaried Employees, meaning they get a fixed amount of money at regular intervals.

-According to the location or country one can easily determine when the employees get their salaries (which can be regular, bi-weekly or monthly and generally at the end of the period).
+According to the location or country, one can quickly determine when the employees get their salaries (which can be regular, bi-weekly, or monthly and generally at the end of the period).

-The predictability of income in case of corporate employees simplifies things for your marketing campaigns.
+The predictability of income in the case of corporate employees simplifies things for your marketing campaigns.

-For example, if a brand offers instant cash or loan can schedule its marketing campaigns nearing the end of the month because naturally, that is the time when salaried people might run out of money.
+For example, if a brand offers instant cash or a loan, it can schedule its marketing campaigns nearing the end of the month because naturally, that is when salaried people might run out of money.

-Similarly, a clothing brand might schedule their campaigns at the start of the month because people generally shop at that time.
+Similarly, a clothing brand might schedule its campaigns at the start of the month because people generally shop at that time.

-Marketers also get the golden opportunity of** upselling** and cross-selling its products to corporate employee owing to their predictable, fixed and timely income.
+Marketers also get the golden opportunity to upsell and cross-sell their products to corporate employees due to their predictable, fixed, and timely income.

 Additionally, dealing with Salaried Professional have some other benefits as well.

-Brands that offer installment payment options (for example electrical and electronics products) naturally have a benefit in doing business with salaried professionals.
+Brands that offer installment payment options (for example, electrical and electronics products) naturally benefit from doing business with salaried professionals.
 To a certain extent, it ensures timely recovery of money without fault.

-Also, as discussed earlier products that are priced on the higher side have more reasons to advertise their brand to salaried professionals.
+Also, as discussed earlier, products priced on the higher side have more reasons to advertise their brand to salaried professionals.

 3. Distinctive and Viable Buyers

-When you are focusing on Corporate Employees you’re dealing with an Audience that is Distinctive, Viable and Target Oriented.
+When you focus on Corporate Employees, you’re dealing with an Audience that is Distinctive, Viable, and Target Oriented.

 Firstly, it ensures that your audience is someone who already knows that they need a product/service that is similar to what you’re selling.

-They are the distinctive buyer because they are smart, aware, educated and up-to-date.
+They are the distinctive buyer because they are intelligent, aware, educated, and up-to-date.
 They are more likely to understand the technicality behind the small and big details that make your product or service stand out from your competitors.
 In short, they are more likely to understand your Unique Selling Proposition.

 Secondly, Corporate employees are what you would call a viable buyer.

-This should help marketers in saving time in determining the Minimum Viable Personas (MVPs) of its audience.
+This should help marketers save time in determining the Minimum Viable Personas (MVPs) of their audience.